neelguha/legal-ml-datasets/README.md

 ## Task agnostic datasets
 These datasets can be used for pretraining larger models.
 Alternatively, you cause them to construct artificial tasks.

-- [Caselaw Access Project](https://case.law/): all official, book-published United States case law.
+- [Caselaw Access Project](https://case.law/): All official, book-published United States case law.
 A processed version of the dataset is available on Huggingface [here](https://huggingface.co/datasets/TeraflopAI/Caselaw_Access_Project).
-- [Legifrance](https://www.legifrance.gouv.fr/): a French legal publisher providing access to law codes and legal decisions.
+- [Legifrance](https://www.legifrance.gouv.fr/): A French legal publisher providing access to law codes and legal decisions.
 Requires scraping ([Paper](http://ceur-ws.org/Vol-2645/paper2.pdf)).
-- [US Supreme Court Database](http://scdb.wustl.edu/): information about every case decided by the US Supreme Court between 1791 and today.
+- [US Supreme Court Database](http://scdb.wustl.edu/): Information about every case decided by the US Supreme Court between 1791 and today.
 - [European Parliment Proceedings](https://www.statmt.org/europarl/): Parallel text of the proceedings of the European Parliment, collected in 11 languages.
-- [US Code](https://uscode.house.gov/download/download.shtml): downloadable version of the US Code in XML format
+- [US Code](https://uscode.house.gov/download/download.shtml): Downloadable version of the US Code in XML format
-- [Patent Litigation Docket Reports](https://www.uspto.gov/learning-and-resources/electronic-data-products/patent-litigation-docket-reports-data): detailed patent litigation data on over 80k unique district court cases
+- [Patent Litigation Docket Reports](https://www.uspto.gov/learning-and-resources/electronic-data-products/patent-litigation-docket-reports-data): Detailed patent litigation data on over 80k unique district court cases
-- [Pile of Law](https://huggingface.co/datasets/pile-of-law/pile-of-law): a 256GB dataset of legal, administrative, and contractual texts.
+- [Pile of Law](https://huggingface.co/datasets/pile-of-law/pile-of-law): A 256GB dataset of legal, administrative, and contractual texts.
 - [Open Australian Legal Corpus](https://huggingface.co/datasets/umarbutler/open-australian-legal-corpus): The first and only multijurisdictional open corpus of Australian legislative and judicial documents.
 - [Ontario Laws and Regs](https://huggingface.co/datasets/hordruma/ontario_laws_and_regs): A dataset comprised of the most recent version of all current and revoked laws and regulations from Ontario, Canada, totalling around 5,000 documents.
 - [The Cambridge Law Corpus](https://www.cst.cam.ac.uk/research/srg/projects/law): A dataset consisting of raw text and metadata for 250,000+ court cases from the UK, dating back to the 16th century.
 Additional expert annotations are provided for a sample of 638 cases.

 ## Benchmarks combining multiple types of tasks
-- [LexGlue](https://huggingface.co/datasets/lex_glue): a GLUE inspired set of legal tasks
+- [LexGlue](https://huggingface.co/datasets/lex_glue): A GLUE inspired set of legal tasks, measuring different types of legal language understanding.
-- [LegalBench](https://github.com/HazyResearch/legalbench): a large language model benchmark for legal reasoning
+- [LegalBench](https://github.com/HazyResearch/legalbench): A large language model benchmark for legal reasoning, encomassing 160+ tasks.

 ## Judgement prediction